PanJoseph/-bandit-core/README.md

-# -bandit-core
+# Bandit-core

-Core library for the Bandit.js
+Core library for the Banditjs

 Bandit.js is a simple, lightweight A/B testing library.
 Bandit's goal is to make A/B testing more accessible for application developers.

-There are currently 3 different kinds of testing types Bandit supports, normal, multivariate & dependent A/B tests.
+There are currently 3 different kinds of testing types Bandit supports, normal, multivariant & dependent A/B tests.

 Bandit is primarily configuaration driven, A/B tests are all derived from a JSON/Javascript configuration you provide when instanciating Bandit.